LSSTDESC/dia_improvement/README.md

 - The efficiency vs. source magnitude.
 The 50% cutoff point.
 - The flux recovery of the DIA algorithms.
 - The false positive rate.
-- FLAGS which are useful to filtering fakse positive detections.
+- FLAGS which are useful to filtering false positive detections.
 - The effect of PSF shapes of the template image and the science image.
 - The optimal configs of the algorithms.
 - The comparison of the Alard-Lupton(AL) algorithm and the ZOGY algorithm.